salesh/FormulaRace/README.md

 # race_game
-Your goal is to try to avoid objects coming at you
+Your goal is to try to avoid objects that are coming at you.

 Project by:
 David Ivic